Sack of Cashel: The sack

-In the end all the soldiers (save a single major) and most of the civilians on the Rock were killed by the attackers.
+In the end, all the soldiers (save a single major) and most of the civilians on the Rock were killed by the attackers.
 The Bishop and Mayor of Cashel along with a few others survived by taking shelter in a secret hiding place.
 Apart from these a few women were spared, after being stripped of their clothes, and a small number of wealthy civilians were taken prisoner, but these were the exceptions.
-Overall, close to 1,000 were killed, amongst them Lieutenant-Colonel Butler and catholic scholar Theobald Stapleton.
+Overall, close to 1,000 were killed, amongst them Lieutenant-Colonel Butler and Roman Catholic priest and Irish language orthography pioneer Teabóid Gálldubh, who was Beatified as one of the Irish Catholic Martyrs by Pope John Paul II in 1992.
 The bodies in the churchyard were described by a witness as being five or six deep.

-The slaughter was followed by extensive plunder.
+The slaughter was followed by extensive plunder and sacrilege.
 There was much of value inside, for apart from pictures, chalices and vestments of the church, many of the slain civilians had also brought their valuables with them.
-The sword and mace of the mayor of Cashel, as well as the coach of the bishop were captured.
-The plunder was accompanied by acts of iconoclasm, with statues smashed and pictures defaced.
+The sword and mace of the mayor of Cashel, as well as the coach of the bishop, were captured.
+The plunder was accompanied by acts of iconoclasm against Christian art, with statues smashed and pictures defaced.
 The deserted town of Cashel was also torched.
+Lord Inchiquin was even alleged to have put on the Archbishop's vestments and mitre in mockery of Roman Catholicism.